What to do

 Walk 1 b – which involves a bit of rock scrambling and takes you across some little coves.
 There is reasonable snorkeling offshore.
 After about 1.5 km you’ll come to a larger cove, cross this and in the northernmost corner come off the beach and cross a narrow headland on an ill defined path to a much larger beach (Perek) which is usually completely deserted.
 There are snorkeling spots offshore, but don’t linger too long or the tide will cut you off on the return trip beneath the cliffs.
 Alternatively (and having remembered your water supplies)…. …..

 Walk 2 a – turn left (south) along the beach outside the Cottages, past Ohoililir village until you get nearly to the end of the beach (about 2 km).
 Turn off the beach through the houses and then right along the Ngilngof – Langgur road and you will shortly come to Ngilngof Village – a substantial place with quite a good kios shop.
 If interested, make your way down to the beach (right as you come into the village) to see turtles awaiting the pot: offering to pay to liberate them isn’t really a disincentive to the locals catching them.
+They are overlooked by an imposing new church.

 Back home along the beach or along the Ngilngof – Langgur road to the Ohoililir turn off.
 However, if you fancy something more strenuous….